nevenc/spring-ai-workshop/workshop/content/00-workshop-prerequisites/index.md

 title: Welcome to Barclays Spring Day 2025
 ---

-Welcome to the Barclays Spring Day event in sunny Pune, India.
+Welcome to the Barclays Spring Day event in Oxford of the East, Pune, India.

 ### Prerequisites

 - You can read Java code.
 - Familiarity with Spring
-- API Key to access to LLMS (Recommended)
+- API Key to access to LLMS (Optional)

-### How to Get API Key
+### How to Get API Key (Optional)

-Pick one and make sure to copy the key for use, later in the session
+Here are some of popular site that offer free API keys to test out the models.
+Its here for reference.
+If you decide to use one of them you have to update the `pom.xml` with the right boot starter and configure the `application.yaml` to reflect the same.

 #### Google Gemini